 - Festival Committee

 Triangle was originally commissioned in 2005 by Williamstown Theatre Festival (Artistic Director Roger Rees) as part of their LeapFROG new works program and further developed at The O’Neill’s 2006 National Music Theater Conference (directed by Robert Longbottom).
 Following a hiatus to pursue other projects, the authors returned to the piece in 2010 with a series of readings at CAP21 in New York and a Fall 2011 workshop at Northwestern University’s American Musical Theatre Project.
 Triangle was seen this August at the New Works Festival at TheatreWorks in Palo Alto (directed by Meredith McDonough).

-Mercer Writers Colony at Goodspeed Musicals (2013).
+Mercer Writers Grove at Goodspeed Musicals (2013).
 Developmental production at The Lyric Theatre of Oklahoma City.
 Production at TheatreWorks Silicon Valley (CA) in 2015.
 Writers received 2016 Fred Ebb Award.

 5 Things You Should Know

 - Triangle features a cast of only six performers (in showcasing dual roles) and a highly adaptable set that can be as simple or as complex as desired.

 - Triangle was originally commissioned by Williamstown Theatre Festival and further developed at The O’Neill, CAP21, Northwestern and TheatreWorks.
 With this generous time to work through the script, the piece is now ready for a fully realized developmental production.